Togo

 Export Products

-Togo's main export articles are petroleum oils, calcium phosphates and other medium and light oils, as well as agricultural products like sesame seeds, raw cotton, soybeans, and cashew nuts.
+Togo's main export articles in 2023 were petroleum oils, calcium phosphates and plastics products, as well as a range of agricultural products such as sesame seeds, raw cotton, soybeans, and cashew nuts.

 Trade Partners

-Togo's most important trading partners are the EU, China, and India, which together account for more than 39% of overall trade.
-Burkina Faso and Mali are the most important destinations for Togolese products, while most imports originate from the EU and China.
+Togo's most important trading partners are the EU, China, and India, which together accounted for about 45% of overall trade in 2023.
+India, the EU and Burkina Faso are the most important destinations for Togolese products, while most imports originate from the EU and China.

 Economic Structure